 Right next to the entrance to Buds by Shangri-La is the Recharge café.
 Parents can sit back and enjoy a snack and a drink here.
 It also comes in handy if you forgot to pack snacks for the kids.
 From sandwiches and salads to pastries and muffins, there’s plenty of choice for everyone.

-And you can really relax while the kids play, because every child wears a radio-frequency identification (RFID) wristband.
 All the amenities have really cute names too − from ‘wee’ for the kiddie toilets to ‘shoo!’ for the shoe and bag storage area.
 There’s also a nursing room adjacent to the entrance.

 Thumbs Up from Elliott and Mum